 National Marine Fisheries Service (NMFS), National Oceanic and Atmospheric Administration (NOAA), Commerce.

-You may submit comments on this document, identified by NOAA-NMFS-2019-0119, by any of the following methods:
+You may submit comments on this document, identified by NOAA-NMFS-2020-0097, by the following method:

 Electronic Submissions: Submit all electronic public comments via the Federal e-Rulemaking Portal.
-Go to www.regulations.gov/#!docketDetail;D=NOAA-NMFS-2019-0119, click the “Comment Now!” icon, complete the required fields, and enter or attach your comments.
-The EFP application will be available under “Supporting Documents” through the same link.
+Go to www.regulations.gov/#!docketDetail;D=NOAA-NMFS-2020-0097, click the “Comment Now!” icon, complete the required fields, and enter or attach your comments.
+The EFP application will be available under “Supporting and Related Materials” through the same link.

 Instructions: Comments sent by any other method, to any other address or individual, or received after the end of the comment period, may not be considered by NMFS.
 All comments received are a part of the public record and would generally be posted for public viewing on www.regulations.gov without change.
 All personal identifying information (e.g., name, address, etc.), confidential business information, or otherwise sensitive information submitted voluntarily by the sender would be publicly accessible.
 NMFS would accept anonymous comments (enter “N/A” in the required fields if you wish to remain anonymous).
 Attachments to electronic comments would be accepted in Microsoft Word, Excel, or Adobe PDF file formats only.